panoptes/panoptes-pipeline/README.md

 ####Kubernetes Cluster####
 Cluster of nodes managed using Kubernetes on Google Container Engine (GKE) and Docker.
 A Flask server on each pod recieves notifications from App Engine and spawns subprocesses to combine the stored light curves into master light curves for each Panoptes Input Catalog (PIC) star.
 ####Google Cloud Storage####
-All simulated data inputs and products - light curves, PSCs and master light curves - are currently stored in a Google Cloud Storage bucket.
+All simulated data inputs and products - light curves, PSCs and master light curves - are currently stored in a GCS bucket.

 ## Running the Light Curve Analysis

-### Setting Up Notification Channel
+### Setting Up the Notification Channel

 GCS has a feature called Object Change Notifications.
 These send an HTTP request with the metadata of the changed object in a given bucket.
 To set up this channel, runr
 ~~~